Rachel Barenblat: Poetry

-From 2005 to 2010, Barenblat was a student in the ALEPH rabbinic program; she was ordained a rabbi in early 2011.
+Blogging

 She started a blog, Velveteen Rabbi, in 2003, and in the spring of 2008, it was named one of the top 25 blogs in Time.com's First Annual Blog Index.
 She has guest-blogged at Jewess, Kesher Talk, Sojourner, and the Best American Poetry Blog, and she spent a year writing weekly Torah commentaries for Radical Torah.
 Her poetry appears in The Heart of All That Is: Reflections on Home (Holy Cow!
 Press, 2013), Before There Is Nowhere to Stand (Lost Horse Press, 2012), and The Bloomsbury Anthology of Contemporary Jewish American Poetry (Bloomsbury, 2013), among others.

 With Thurman Hart, Barenblat co-founded the first Progressive Faith Blog Con, a gathering for bloggers of progressive faith which took place in Montclair, New Jersey in 2006.

 Her Velveteen Rabbi's Haggadah for Pesach, a free and open-source haggadah which combines traditional texts with poetry and creative interpretations, is used worldwide.

 Personal life

 Barenblat lives in Williamstown, Massachusetts.
 She married Ethan Zuckerman in 1998, and they have one son.
 They divorced in 2016.
-Since 2011 she has served as the rabbi for Congregation Beth Israel in North Adams, MA.
+Since 2011, she has served as the rabbi for Congregation Beth Israel in North Adams, MA.
 She has also served as interim Jewish chaplain to Williams College.